duckies/cop4331c-form-submission-system/docs/CONFIGURATION.md

 It's recommended to use Nginx to setup reverse proxies for better performance, easier customization, and security through SSL.
 View the [recommend nginx configuration](https://nuxtjs.org/faq/nginx-proxy/) for the frontend if Nginx is employed.

 A barebones installation would involve setting the `BACKEND_PORT` to your ip address, and port-forwarding ports `3000` and `3030`.
 Then you could access the website from `http://your-ip-address:3000`.
+The default port and host values default in such a way that the application can run on localhost, but file previews will not work.

 - **FRONTEND_PORT** is an optional setting to change the default frontend port to something other than `3030`.
 - **FRONTEND_HOST** is an optional setting to change the default host resolving address from localhost, it is unlikely this ever needs to be changed.
 - **BACKEND_PORT** is an optional setting to change the default backend port to something other than `3000`.
 - **BACKEND_HOST** is the ip or domain to reach the backend on, do not include the `http://` or any ending slashes, e.g. `duckie.cc` or `12.345.67.89`.
-This is localhost by default, but this will not work in a production environment.
+This is the address the frontend will use on client browsers to communicate with the backend.
 - **BACKEND_HTTPS** deligates to the frontend that the backend must be reached using SSL encryption, do not enable this if SSL is not enabled on the backend.

 ## Database Settings